faithvoid/sakuraPresence/README.md

 - [ ] Integrating proper XLink Kai arena support into every XLink-capable system
 - [x] RPCN support
 - [ ] Wiimmfi support (not possible at the moment due to no external API + CloudFlare protection)
+- [ ] Better commenting and documentation for developers
+- [ ] Optimization (this is already at 1.5k lines of code because a ton of functionality was duplicated to save time during testing)

 ## Credits:
 - Mobcat + Milenko - Original "xbdStats" server that this is based off of.
 This wouldn't be possible without their hard work!